microsoft/botframework-solutions/docs/_docs/help/faq.md

 ## Virtual Assistant

 ### What is the Bot Framework Virtual Assistant solution accelerator?
-The Bot Framework Virtual Assistant template enables you to build a conversational assistant tailored to your brand, personalized for your users, and available across a broad range of clients and devices.
+The Bot Framework Virtual Assistant solution accelerator enables you to build a conversational assistant tailored to your brand, personalized for your users, and available across a broad range of clients and devices.
 This greatly simplifies the creation of a new bot project by providing basic conversational intents, a dispatch model, Language Understanding and QnA Maker integration, Skills, and automated ARM deployment.

 ### What is the architecture of a Virtual Assistant solution?